Saturday, December 1, 2007

 Although the Haitians were able to initially fight off the slave holding colonizers, a century of civil war and civil unrest amongst the various class factions led the island nation to fall back into imperial rule.
 Although the United States has not officially colonized it, it has implemented harsh neo-colonial and neo-liberal policies in the area.
 America has since, consistently, secured its financial interests on the island with the use of military brute.
 The European world did not want to see a Black republic emerge in the West Indies, and made sure they suppressed the tiny nation at every given chance.
 Further, South Carolina reverted to a similar system of racism after the Emancipation Proclamation; from denying their black’s their essential civil rights, to even terrorizing them out of the region.
 Thus one can say that not only were the slave revolts ultimately not successful in the long run, but also widen the doors to other forms of oppression thereafter.

 The Haitian and South Carolinian slaves were merely fighting their immediate circumstances, and both found the same fate through the coming centuries.
 Neither were ever paid reparations, neither were even given the respect as those who built the Americas.
-It is a shame that our societies are futile in paying tribute to those who cultivated our soils, and bore the true burdens of bearing the name “forefathers and mothers.”
-Allow us then to continuously review the men and women who stood up and fought against their enslaving oppressors and allow us to infuriate the torch of truth in an effort to illuminate the darkness of our academia.
-Allow us to also remember the times where Henry Highland Garnet addressed his brethren, for maybe the times for revolts and revolution are not over, “Let your motto be resistance! resistance! resistance!”[40]
+It is a shame that there hasn't been any real tribute to those who cultivated our soils, and bore the true burdens of bearing the name “forefathers and mothers.”
+Allow us then to pay tribute by continuously reviewing the men and women who stood up and fought against their enslaving oppressors.
+Let us remember those as such as Henry Highland Garnet who addressed his brethren, “Let your motto be resistance! resistance! resistance!”[40], It is important to understand these rebellions because the fight is far from being over.
+“Let your motto be resistance! resistance! resistance!”

 Photo Sharing and Video Hosting at Photobucket